PicklesJimmy/SandwichGame/README.md

 ## Project Description - What is my Project?

 Hello and welcome to my Sandwich Maker Game.
 This project will be about a game where you work as an employee at a sandwich restaurant.
-The gameplay will involve the player first buying a set amount of ingredients for the sandwiches before they open shop.
-Afterwards, they are tasked with serving 5 customers with their sandwiches of desire.
-If they are able to serve the 5 customers with the ingredients they bought, then they are able to proceed into the next day and continue the game.
-However, if they are unable to server all 5 costumers, they will get fired from their job and lose the game as a result.
+The gameplay will involve the player being tasked with serving 5 customers with their sandwiches of desire.
+If they are able to serve each customer within a 60 second timer, then they are able to proceed into the next day and continue the game.
+However, if the timer runs out of time, or if the player serves the wrong sandwich, they will get fired from their job and lose the game as a result.

 ## Project Description - Who Will Use my Project?